ptr727/NxWitness/README.md

   - There is no way to configure the `additionalLocalFsTypes` types at deployment time.
   - Some debugging shows the setting is stored in the `var/ecs.sqlite` DB file, in the `vms_kvpair` table, `name=additionalLocalFsTypes`, `value=fuse.grpcfuse,fuse.shfs,zfs`.
   - This DB table contains lots of other information, so it seems unfeasible to pre-seed the system with this DB file, and modifying it at runtime is as complex as calling the web service.
-- Beta version 4.3:
+- Version 5.0:
   - The old shell script `mediaserver` is now what used to be `mediaserver-bin`, and `root-tool` is now what used to be `root-tool-bin`.
-  - The iOS NxWitness client crashes when viewing single camera feeds.
-  - After upgrading to 4.3, reverting to 4.2 is no longer possible, be sure to make a copy of the server configuration before upgrading. `ERROR ec2::detail::QnDbManager(...): DB Error at ec2::ErrorCode ec2::detail::QnDbManager::doQueryNoLock(...): No query Unable to fetch row`
+  - After upgrading to 5.0, reverting to 4.2 is no longer possible, be sure to make a copy of the server configuration before upgrading. `ERROR ec2::detail::QnDbManager(...): DB Error at ec2::ErrorCode ec2::detail::QnDbManager::doQueryNoLock(...): No query Unable to fetch row`